visheshd/docmcp/README.md

 4. **Chunking & Embedding** (ChunkService)
    - Splits documents into semantic chunks for better retrieval
-   - Generates vector embeddings for each chunk
+   - Generates vector embeddings using AWS Bedrock
    - Stores embeddings in PostgreSQL with pgvector extension
    - Preserves chunk metadata and document references